Subpoena duces tecum: Privileged documents

-Peer review records, and other hospital documents of quality control committee meetings are generally not subject to subpoena duces tecum, since these have statutory immunity.
+Peer review records and other hospital documents of quality control committee meetings are generally not subject to subpoena duces tecum, since these have statutory immunity.
 The theory is that the frankness of peer review would be chilled if these records could be routinely compelled.

 Several United States Federal Circuit Courts have recognized a limited reporter's privilege.
-The United States Justice Department has a self-imposed limitation upon subpoena of reporters and their notes.
-This privilege is not universal, and is incomplete.

-Internal memos from scientific and medical journals generated in peer reviewing articles for publication are generally immune from subpoena.

 In some states (such as California), rape crisis counselors and domestic violence advocates hold a statutory privilege analogous to therapist–client privilege.
 (See, for example, 1035 Cal.
 Evidence Code for rape crisis advocates, and 1037.6 Cal.
 Evidence Code for domestic violence advocates).
-However, these privileges are not absolute, and may be overruled by a judge upon a showing that "the probative value of the information outweighs the effect of disclosure of the information on the victim, the counseling relationship, and the counseling services", or under a number of other limited circumstances.
-To respect and preserve the privacy of sensitive material contained in such reports, the judge may require the disclosure of confidential information to take place in camera.

-So called "priest–penitent" privilege, which precludes forced testimony of confessions made to a priest, minister, or religious adviser are statutorily defined in the United States.
-They vary between states.
-In some cases, the privilege is confusing and ill-defined.
-In others, there is recognized stare decisis.
-(See: priest–penitent privilege, confessional privilege (United States), spousal privilege, executive privilege, reporter's privilege.)